pingswept/me30-website/content/logistics/syllabus.md

 ## Honesty

-I take honesty very seriously.
-Not only am I required to report violations of academic integrity, I am glad to do so.
+We take honesty very seriously.
+Not only are we required to report violations of academic integrity, We are glad to do so.
 We are all fortunate to be at Tufts; there is no excuse for squandering that opportunity by representing someone else's work as your own.
 If you're unsure about the details, read the [Tufts Academic Integrity Policy](https://students.tufts.edu/student-affairs/student-life-policies/academic-integrity-policy).

 ## Sharing